ua-2024q3-astr513/astr513/docs/derive.md

 +++

+### Reverse Mode AD

+While forward mode AD, implemented through dual numbers, is efficient for functions with few inputs, reverse mode AD is more suitable for functions with many inputs and a single output.
+Reverse mode AD computes derivatives by tracing the computational graph in reverse, calculating the gradient with respect to all inputs in a single backward pass.
+This makes it highly effective for machine learning models, where the goal is often to compute derivatives with respect to numerous parameters (such as weights in neural networks).

+In practice, reverse mode AD requires tracking the computational graph of operations from inputs to outputs, storing intermediate values for each operation.
+This graph is then traversed in reverse during the backpropagation process, systematically applying the chain rule to compute gradients.
+Modern machine learning frameworks (e.g., `TensorFlow`, `PyTorch`, and `JAX`) utilize reverse mode AD to optimize models with many parameters, leveraging memory-efficient strategies like checkpointing to handle large-scale models.

++++

 ### Autodiff (and Vectorization and JIT) in Python with JAX

 [`JAX`](https://jax.readthedocs.io/en/latest/) is a high-performance numerical computing library developed by Google that provides powerful tools for AD.